sooriya-moorthy-0107/Hybrid-Ensemble-Tech-Mining/README.md

 ## 📸 Dashboard Screenshots

-*(Note: Drag and drop your image files directly into the GitHub editor to replace these placeholder links!)*

 ### 1. Historical Explorer & DWT Denoising
 *Visualizing the raw Stack Overflow counts versus the mathematically smoothed underlying trend.*